LETRS Alignment

 Understand how querying facilitates students' inferences and abilities to construct the mental model of the text.

-The relationship between querying and students' mental model of text deeply informs that construction of Once's instructional content.
+The relationship between querying and students' mental model of text deeply informs the construction of Once's instructional content.

 Plan where to place questions at critical points in the text.